 The Committee also considered three non-item level recommendations that span across a range of colorectal surgery MBS items.
 These relate to issues identified as integral to the optimal care of colorectal surgery patients.
 These include:

 - Access to stomal therapy nursing;

 - Enhanced recovery after surgery (ERAS); and

 - Consumer health literacy.

-These recommendations are detailed in Section 4.1, Section 4.2 and Section 4.3, respectively.
+These recommendations are detailed at 4.1, 4.2 and 4.3, respectively.

 Non-item level recommendations

 4.1 Access to Stomal Therapy Nurses